Favorite songs: (1) Hundslappadrífa, (6) Wind in Our Ears.

 Since Lost and Found is a companion album to Riceboy Sleeps, perhaps they didn’t dethrone my favorite album of all time… Perhaps they just expanded on it, showing even more of what it could be… and what it always has been, deep down.

-And for those reasons – for all of the stories that this album tells – this is my favorite album of all time.
+And for those reasons – for all of the stories that this album tells – this has become my favorite album of all time.